 By Jenny Burke — June 26, 2020

-Autistic kids are at greater risk of abuse than “typical kids.”
-Many worry, myself included, that this incidence of abuse is on the rise during the pandemic.
-If you have hit your child, you must seek help immediately.
+Autistic kids are at greater risk of abuse than neurotypical kids.
+If you have hit your child, or worry you might, you must seek help immediately.
 If you do not know where to go, call the National Parent Helpline: 1-855-4A PARENT (1-855-427-2736).

 What to Do When You Lose Patience with Your Autistic Kid

 You, my friend, have so much on your plate right now.
 It’s hard enough in “normal” times to juggle everything and now parents, especially working and single parents are just trying to survive.
 Parents of kids with autism or other special needs are additionally trying to make remote special education and therapies work.

 And let’s face it: kids with autism often have challenges with change, uncertainty, and anxiety.
 For those who are young or who have cognitive challenges, they do not get why it is they can’t go to school, why they need to wear a mask, and so on.
 As a result, many are melting down much more these days.
 There’s fires going on in households all over this country.

 I wish I could give you a huge hug, or even better, come over to clean your house and watch your kids for a few hours so you could get a true break!
 While I can’t do that, I can give you this: forgiveness.
 Please, please believe me when I say it’s time to forgive yourself.
 Chances are great your child is going to be okay, despite your melt down.
 And yes, you probably will lose your patience again, from time to time.